Th3M1k3y/camviewer/README.md

 # Intro
 This script is made for viewing streams from surveillance cameras.
 It has been tested with streams from MotionEye, an Onvif compatible camera, and rtsp streams from UniFi Video.

+To be able to detect stalled streams, and restart them, this script must be run as root.

 ## Dependencies
 This is developed and tested on a Raspberry Pi 3b+, and this is what this documentation is expecting to be used.